B EDUC 391

 Explores perspectives on educational policy and practice.

 The course will look into the spread of English around the world and the current and future status of the English language.
 We will discuss the variety of ways in which people use and appropriate English for their own purposes in various contexts as well as the diverse beliefs and ideologies that people hold about English as a lingua franca.
 Students will be guided to reflect on the essentialist and ethnocentric assumptions of the notion of the native speaker of English, the ownership of English, and the Standard English.
-The readings in this course cover a wide spectrum of topics, which include the history of the English language, the relationship between language and culture, and the powerful influence of literacy practices on rhetorically constructed realities in our everyday lives.
+The readings in this course cover a wide spectrum of topics, which include the history of the English language, language ideology, language socialization, second language writing, intercultural literacy, and contrastive rhetoric.

 Student learning goals

--To become aware of language ideology as an area of inquiry
+-To become aware of language ideology and language socialization as areas of inquiry

 -To cultivate a deeper understanding of rhetoric and communication across cultures